rehanvipin/cardboard-box/README.md

 ## Usage
 1. Install as per steps given above:
-    * Elevate privelages (if you want to use resource restrictions) - `sudo su`
+    * Continue as current user and continue to the next step
-    * Continue as current user
+    * Elevate priveleges (if you want to use resource restrictions) - `sudo su`
 2. Run commands on temporary containers:
 `cbox run /bin/bash` -> Note full path of executable
 !All data files are stored in /$USER/.cbox/